-Please arrive on time.
-If you need to leave early on a particular day for a valid reason, please let me know in advance.
+- Please arrive on time.
+If you need to leave early on a particular day for a valid reason, please let me know in advance. - Taking pictures or videos during lectures is not allowed

 • Equitable learning:

 Everyone learns more effectively in a respectful, safe and equitable learning environment, free from discrimination and harassment.
 I invite you to work with me to create a classroom space - both real and virtual - that fosters and promotes values of human dignity, equity, non-discrimination and respect for diversity.